visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/ssrs.md

 title: SSRS Platform Configuration
 ---

-For SSRS BI Platform, create a service account for accessing the SSRS database.
-Service account should have the role/permissions of DB_DATAREADER assigned to it.
+For the SSRS BI Platform, create a service account for accessing the SSRS database.
+The service account should have the role/permissions of DB_DATAREADER assigned to it.

-It should have authentication method of SQL User with Login.
+It should have an authentication method of SQL User with Login.